ajktown/docs/api/api-errors.md

 Summarizes the errors of AJK Town and their rules.

+## Rules and Suggestions

-Please use the standard nest js provided exceptions as much as possible.
+1. Please use the standard nest js provided exceptions as much as possible.

-Please follow the same responses type, if you need to make a customized exceptions.
+1. Please follow the same responses type, if you need to make a customized exceptions.

 ## Allowed Nest JS Exceptions